Lab Setup and Introduction

 1. Click on the list of vulnerabilities to see a more detailed view.

-quay vuln detailed
+00 quay vuln detailed

 Toggling for fixable/unfixable vulnerabilities is an excellent way for developers to understand what is within their responsibility for fixing.
-For example, since we are using an older version of Java, many fixes are available for these common issues.
+For example, since you are using an older version of Java, many fixes are available for these common issues.

 Procedure